Throughout this documentation site we have extensively used drivers. The DOM Driver has been the most common one, but also the HTTP driver was used.

 Once you map out the read/write effects, consider how diverse those can be.
 Create an empathic API which covers the common cases elegantly.

-The input to the driver function is expected to be a single Observable.
+The input to the driver function is expected to be a single stream.
 This is a practical API for the app developer to use when returning the

 sinks object in

 main().
 Notice how the DOM Driver takes a single

 As a second, optional, argument to the driver function, you can expect